ysyk2021/the-power-of-innovation-harnessing-the-creative-potential-of-individuals-and-organizations/src/chapter-4.md

-# Chapter 4: Creating a Culture of Innovation

 In the book, we explore the importance of creating a culture of innovation within teams and organizations.
 This chapter focuses on the key techniques and strategies that can be implemented to foster a culture of innovation, including establishing a clear vision and strategy and providing resources and support for innovation.